Alokkolala/BCon/backend/README.md

 - `POST /plaid/unlink` with `{ "plaid_account_id": "..." }` -> unlinks and removes stored data.
 - `GET /plaid/accounts` -> `{ "accounts": [...] }` for the authenticated user.
 - `GET /plaid/transactions` -> `{ "transactions": [...] }` for the authenticated user.

+### Budgeting + insights endpoints (protected with JWT)
+- `POST /budget/goals` with `{ category, monthly_limit, alert_threshold? }` to create or update a monthly spending goal.
+- `GET /budget/summary` -> aggregates monthly spend by category, budget utilization, alert messages when thresholds are crossed, and AI-like recommendations for savings.

 Errors from Plaid or persistence are returned as JSON `{ "error": "..." }` with appropriate status codes.